cagov/innovation-hub.ca.gov/docs/pages/get-started.md

 ---
 title: Get started xx
-description: Learn how you can get started with using the California Design System.
+description: Learn how you can get started with using the Innovation Hub.
 ---

-<p class="text-lead">What you need to know about the Design System depends on your role and discipline.</p>
+<p class="text-lead">What you need to know about the Innovation Hub depends on your role and discipline.</p>

 ## Developers

-Learn [what’s different](/technical-approach/) about California’s Design System approach and how to install components.
-Learn about [Design System webpage structure](/structure/) and layout options.
+Learn [what’s different](/technical-approach/) about California’s Innovation Hub approach and how to install components.
+Learn about [Innovation Hub webpage structure](/structure/) and layout options.

 ## UX and visual designers